masterrite/SnapRSS/README.md

 ## Building from source

 You need Rust, the MSVC build tools and WebView2 on Windows.
-The Linux and macOS dependencies are listed in `crates/app/README.md`; the app is built there for development only.

     cargo install tauri-cli --version "^2.0.0" --locked
     cd crates/app